58 Dog Breeds That Start With P

 28. Paperanian

-This dog is very calm but enjoys being the center of everyone’s attention.
+This dog is calm but enjoys being the center of everyone’s attention.
 In addition, it takes pleasure to go for brisk walks and be outside.

 29. Papeagle